oVirt/ovirt-site/source/howto/autoballooning-.html.md

 ### VM Setup

 *   Install a single VM with the distribution of your choice.
-I used Tiny Core Linux because I used nested virtualization and had pretty limited resources to start with.
+I used [Tiny Core Linux](http://distro.ibiblio.org/tinycorelinux/) because I used nested virtualization and had pretty limited resources to start with.
+If you can spare the resources, I recommend Fedora 18 VMs because the guest agent is packaged for that distribution.
 *   Install the ovirt-guest-agent into the virtual machine.
 This is important because the guest agent provides vital memory statistics to the hypervisor which uses them to make autoballoon decisions.

 Idle VMs don't usually consume a lot of memory and won't stress the system the way we need to for this exercise.
 The tool memknobs was written by Dave Hansen to produce continuous memory stress in a Linux system.
 I use it to increase the management challenge in the hypervisor.